Woman operating machine in a workshop with shelves and boxes in the background

 Guidelines determined at the Annual General Meeting of Shareholders in Alligo AB (publ) on 11 May 2022.

-The guidelines shall apply to remuneration agreed after the 2022 Annual General Meeting and to changes thereafter in remuneration already agreed.
-The guidelines do not apply to remuneration decided by the General Meeting of Shareholders.
-As regards employment relationships governed by other than Swedish rules and that refer to pension benefits and other benefits, appropriate adjustments may take place to comply with mandatory rules or established local standards, which should satisfy, as far as possible, the overarching purpose of these guidelines.
-Items stipulated for the Company also apply for the Group, where applicable.
+The guidelines are to be applied for remu-neration agreed after the 2022 Annual General Meeting and to subsequent amendments to remuneration already agreed The guidelines do not apply to remuneration resolved by the General Meeting of Shareholders As regards employment relationships governed by rules other than those of Sweden, the appropriate adjustments must be made to pension benefits and other benefits to comply with mandatory rules or established local standards, while also fulfilling the overall purpose of these guidelines as far as possible Provisions stipulated for the company also apply where appropriate to the Group.

 The guidelines promotion of the Company’s business strategy, long-term interests and sustainability

-The successful implementation of the Company’s business strategy and protection of the Company’s long-term interests, including its sustainability, requires that Alligo can recruit and retain qualified employees.
-This requires that the Company can offer competitive total remuneration, which is made possible through these guidelines.
+The successful implementation of the company’s business strategy and protection of the company’s long-term interests, including its sustainability, require that the company can recruit and retain qualified employees.
+This requires that the company can offer competitive total remuneration, which is made possible through these guidelines.
 Total remuneration is to be in line with market conditions and competitive and be linked to responsibility and authority.

 Forms of remuneration etc.

-Remuneration shall be in line with market conditions and shall consist of the following components: fixed salary, any variable salary according to separate agreement, pension and other benefits.
-A General Meeting of Shareholders may in addition – and independent of these guidelines – resolve on, for example, share and share price-based remuneration.
+Remuneration is to be in line with market conditions and comprise the following components: fixed salary, possible variable salary according to a separate agreement, pension and other benefits.
+In addition, the General Meeting can, irrespective of these guidelines, resolve on share-based and share-price-based remuneration, for example:

 Fixed salary